 1 x 1-hour class per week, 1 x 1-hour seminar per week

 |Scheduled learning activities - cloud (online)||

-Online independent and collaborative learning activities equivalent to 1-hour per week and one full-day excursion (7-hours per trimester)
+Online independent and collaborative learning activities including 1 x 1-hour class per week (recordings provided), 1 x 1-hour seminar per week and one full-day excursion (7-hours per trimester)

 |In-person attendance requirements||